ChironSZTE/cave-of-chiron/_pages/topics/docker/volumes.md

 Anonymous volumes are ones you cant refer to.
 They are created when it is defined in the container image that certain directories should be stored in a volume, but the user did not set them up as a named volume.
 Although they are not automatically removed along with the container, recreating the container will result in new anonymous volumes being used.
-Their main purpose is simply to indicate which directories should be persisted when the user wants that, but still not interfere when the user intends to use create a totally temporary container.
+Their main purpose is simply to indicate which directories should be persisted when the user wants that, but still not interfere when the user intends to create a totally temporary container.

 Named volumes can be referred to by their names, and they will be reused as expected when the container is recreated.

 Bind mounts are not actually volumes, but it is useful to mention them here.
-They will not persist your data like a named volume, but Docker will not list them among volumes.
+They will persist your data like a named volume, but Docker will not list them among volumes.
 You define them by specifying a filesystem path instead of a volume name.

 ## Volume syntax